netmme/imprandom/README.md

-# imprandom
+# Imprandom
+## Improve-Random

-Random fonctions for python using urandom.
+Random fonctions for python, using urandom.